 - Peter Gurry about differences among biblical manuscripts

-And more—12 episodes in all.
+And more—12 episodes in all for season one.

 After each interview, I invited some of my colleagues at Faithlife to get together with me in the studio to process the insights we’d just been given.